herlocksholmes1888/The-Science-of-Deduction/README.md

 **"The Science of Deduction"** works both as his portfolio and my personal blog.
 The reason is simple: a few lines from a testimony may be enough to convince some people to contact his services, but a detailed chronicle of his methods connects with a lot more people.

+Find the prototype on Figma clicking [here](#) - as of right now, it is yet to be added.

 ### 💻 Which technologies were used to create The Science of Deduction?
 - HTML, for the skeleton;
 - TailwindCSS, so that the skeleton does not spook you;